-Note a: On August 13, 2019, the Group entered into financing arrangements with Aeneas Group Limited, a related party, and Jurchen Investment Corporation, the ultimate parent of the Group, allowing the Group to access up to a total \$15.0 million in line of credit debt financing.
-The line of credit will mature on August 12, 2022 and the interest on the outstanding principal indebtedness will be at the rate of 8% per annum.
+Note a: On August 13, 2019, Aptorum Therapeutics Limited ("ATL"), a wholly owned subsidiary of the Company, entered into financing arrangements with Aeneas Group Limited, a related party, and Jurchen Investment Corporation, the ultimate parent of the Group, allowing ATL to access up to a total \$15 million in line of credit debt financing.
+Both line of credits have originally matured on August 12, 2022.
+ATL and Aeneas Group Limited has mutually agreed to extend the line of credit arrangement further 3 years to August 12, 2025.
+The interest on the outstanding principal indebtedness is at the rate of 8% per annum.
+ATL may early repay, in whole or in part, the principal indebtedness and all interest accrued at any time prior to the maturity date without the prior written consent of the lender and without payment of any premium or penalty.
+As of the date of the issuance of this consolidated financial statements, the undrawn line of credit facility is \$9.5 million.